GTK-teaching/NGS-intro/CODE_OF_CONDUCT.md

 title: "Contributor Code of Conduct"
 ---

-When I (GTK) adopted the lesson template from [The Carpentries][carpentries] As contributors and maintainers of this project, we pledge to follow the [Carpentry Code of Conduct][coc].
+When I (GTK) adopted the lesson template from [The Carpentries][carpentries], I decided to adopt the [Carpentry Code of Conduct][coc] for all contributers to these lessons.

 {% include links.md %}